Forbidden Things: Book Two

-Yiloch stands accused of a terrible crime against her country.
-Torn between love for him and her close ties with the royal family, Indigo wants nothing more than to prove the accusation false, but the evidence puts blood on his hands.
+Yiloch stands accused of a terrible crime against Indigo’s country.
+She wants nothing more than to prove the accusations false, but the evidence puts blood on his hands.

-Trying to protect the Lyran prince from the swift descent of Caithin justice, Indigo uncovers the workings of an enemy willing to do anything to protect his secrets.
-In desperation, she unleashes magic that strands Yiloch deep in the desert of Kudan.
+While trying to protect the Lyran prince from the swift descent of Caithin justice, Indigo uncovers the workings of an enemy willing to do anything to protect his secrets.
+In desperation, she unleashes wild power that strands Yiloch deep in the desert of Kudan.
 Now she must find Yiloch before Caithin declares war on Lyra.